sindresorhus/got/readme.md

 If this is disabled, requests that encounter an error status code will be resolved with the `response` instead of throwing.
 This may be useful if you are checking for resource availability and are expecting error responses.

+###### finalize

+Type: `function`<br>
+Default: `undefined`

+Called with the normalized request options just before the request is sent.
+This is especially useful in conjunction with `got.create` and `got.extend` when you want to create an API client that uses HMAC signing.

+See the AWS section below for an example.

 #### Streams

 **Note**: Progress events, redirect events and request/response events can also be used with promises.